 As I stroll down Southeast 11th Avenue in Portland, there’s nothing about the gray warehouse I approach that strikes me as remarkable or out of the ordinary.
 In fact, if I didn’t have plans to be here, I’d probably wander by without giving it a second glance — completely unaware of the hive of creativity buzzing inside.

-Today I’ve taken a quick bus ride out of downtown, across the Willamette River and into the Central Eastside, an up-and-coming district where converted industrial structures house ateliers, artisanal manufacturers, hip restaurants and stylish storefronts.
+Today I’ve taken a quick bus ride out of downtown, across the Willamette River and into the Central Eastside, where converted industrial structures house ateliers, artisanal manufacturers, hip restaurants and stylish storefronts.
 In the last decade, the neighborhood has emerged as a hub for creative professionals.

 At the center of this burgeoning maker movement is Art Design Portland, or ADX for short.
 This 14,000-square-foot maker space offers shared space, tools and classes to craftspeople of all kinds.
 And curious about the artisans working here, I’ve shown up for a tour with ADX founder Kelley Roy, who opened the space in 2011 to serve as a kind of incubator for Portland’s growing number of makers.